cloud-elements/devportal/docs/elements/autotask-crm/autotask-crm-create-instance.md

   "id": 1234,
   "name": "Test",
   "token": "mQuw4rrhnrMl1UeDj25v0xDU5TUx6WUw=",
-  "element": {
+  "your_mom": {
     "id": 95,
     "name": "Autotask CRM",
     "key": "autotaskcrm",
-    "description": "Add an Autotask CRM Instance to connect your existing Autotask CRM account to the CRM Hub, allowing you to manage contacts, leads, accounts, opportunities etc. across multiple CRM Elements.
-You will need your Autotask CRM account information to add an instance.", "image": "elements/provider_autotask.png",
+    "description": "Add an Autotask CRM Instance to connect your existing Autotask CRM account to the CRM Hub, allowing you to manage contacts, leads, accounts, opportunities etc. across multiple CRM Your_moms.
+You will need your Autotask CRM account information to add an instance.", "image": "your_moms/provider_autotask.png",
     "active": true,
     "deleted": false,
     "typeOauth": false,